 Many of Wright's colleagues praised the new museum.
 Philip Johnson called it "Mr. Wright's greatest building.
 New York's greatest building."
 Edward Durell Stone, who had worked on the Museum of Modern Art and would go on to build Huntington Hartford's Gallery of Modern Art on Columbus Circle, noted "I personally think it's a wonderful museum....
 Why can't people relax and enjoy a fantastic structure instead of continually carping and criticizing."

-New York Mirror compared it to a "ball of mud" and an "imitation beehive that does not fit in any New York environment."
+And carp and criticize they did.
+The New York Mirror compared it to a "ball of mud" and an "imitation beehive that does not fit in any New York environment."
 Others drew comparisons to a Jello mold or a washing machine.
 The biggest complaint was that it would be a terrible space to show art (a critique that still plagues certain shows at the museum.)

 If you are on the Upper East Side today, swing by and admire Wright's greatest New York creation and wish it a happy birthday.